Sword Art Online Progressive: Aria of a Starless Night: Japan

 The film premiered on October 30, 2021, in Japan.
 The advance ticket booking was announced on December 25, 2020, on the film's official website.
 The theatrical version of the first limited edition advance ticket using a teaser visual with Asuna standing in front of Aincrad was released on December 28, 2020, and ended on January 11, 2021 (Monday) on the Aniplex+ website.
 Aniplex announced that the film's first limited edition advance ticket has recorded the world's fastest advance ticket sale.
 These limited edition advance tickets were expected to be delivered by the end of February 2021.

 A stage exhibition for the film was announced on February 18, 2021, to be held at the "Connect Green Stage" of AnimeJapan 2021 from March 27 to March 28, 2021, with the event being held online due to the COVID-19 pandemic.

 The second limited-edition ticket sales began on March 27, 2021, and end on April 11, 2021.
 The theatrical version of the first limited edition advance ticket depicting Asuna and Kirito standing against the night sky.
 These limited edition advance tickets were scheduled to be delivered sequentially from the beginning of June 2021.
 Another special edition ticket sale was announced namely Mubichike card.
 The sale of these tickets begins on April 10, 2021.
 The second edition of this card has been planned.
 A list of theatres participating in Autumn 2021 release was announced by the official website.

 On June 23, 2021, the "Public Commemorative Special Program" will be broadcast on ABEMA TV on July 7, 2021.
 The introduction of the series and the latest information on the film will be released.
 On July 4, 2021, more information about the film was released at Aniplex Online Fest 2021.
 Among the information released were the new "Aincrad" edition poster drawn by Reki Kawahara was released, revealing the theatrical release date for Japan.
 The second edition of Mubichike card was announced.
 The sale of these tickets begins on July 10, 2021.
 This card can be used at theaters nationwide.
 A new service named "Mubichike Digital Card" was announced to be implemented, setting record to be the first digital movie ticket in history of Cinema of Japan.

+The film and its sequel Sword Art Online Progressive: Scherzo of Deep Night premiered on television for the first time on Fuji Television on January 20 and 21, 2024 respectively.